t1pal/nightscout-roles-gateway/README.md

 may be binary such as `allow` and `deny`, or may include specific Nighscout JWT, and may be expressed on a weekly schedule.

-The gateway _TODO:will be/is_ Nightscout-aware, and will require use of the `API_SECRET` along with site registration in order to work properly.
+The gateway is Nightscout-aware, and requires use of the `API_SECRET` along with site registration in order to work properly.
 The `API_SECRET` is used to verify the authenticity of the registered Nightscout site, to triage and manage JWT authorizations, and to enable classic mobile